Aldehyde: Oxidative routes

-Aldehydes are commonly generated by alcohol oxidation.
-In industry, formaldehyde is produced on a large scale by oxidation of methanol.
-Oxygen is the reagent of choice, being "green" and cheap.
-In the laboratory, more specialized oxidizing agents are used, but chromium(VI) reagents are popular.
+Laboratories may instead apply a wide variety of specialized oxidizing agents, which are often consumed stoichiometrically.
+Chromium(VI) reagents are popular.
 Oxidation can be achieved by heating the alcohol with an acidified solution of potassium dichromate.
 In this case, excess dichromate will further oxidize the aldehyde to a carboxylic acid, so either the aldehyde is distilled out as it forms (if volatile) or milder reagents such as PCC are used.